 There is constantly a sort of magic that takes place when the members of 2 different types connect.
-And with cats and horses, that magic is heightened by the truth that it’s really a case of like conference like.
+And with cats and horses, that magic is heightened by the truth that it’s a case of conference-like.

 Do horses get along with cats?

-A few of the cats have taken it a paw action further.
+A few of the cats have taken paw action further.

 Both cats and horses are intelligent, have an extremely established sense of play, and “benefit from their interaction with individuals.”

-Despite the fact that cats aren’t herd animals like horses, their curiosity draws them in If there is anything that we understand about cats, it’s that they are overly curious by nature.
-Cats don’t always take to pet dogs due to dogs’ assertive nature, however although horses are herd animals like pets, their normally calm disposition is inviting to a cat.
+Even though cats aren’t herd animals like horses, their curiosity draws them in If there is anything that we understand about cats, it’s that they are overly curious by nature.
+Cats don’t always take to pet dogs due to dogs’ assertive nature, however, although horses are herd animals like pets, their normally calm disposition is inviting to a cat.

 I knew just a little horse, and most of that was from an old friend of my papa’s.
 Leo spoke horse fluently and believed in getting kids up and riding as early as possible.